 Is Unforgiveness Really a Problem?

-As long as we’re alive, people will hurt us or cause us harm, even if it’s unintentional.
+(Reading time: 10 minutes) As long as we’re alive, people will hurt us or cause us harm, even if it’s unintentional.
 That’s the nature of the world we live in.
 But for us Christians, our response to those offenses depends on how important we think forgiveness is.
 If we don’t actually do anything to the ones who hurt us, does it really matter what our attitude is toward them?
 Specifically, is unforgiveness really a problem?
 Let’s begin by considering God’s forgiveness.

 God Forgave Us